 Requires report on grants, investments, and activities of each program administered by MSF or MEDC, including spending and FTEs; requires report on tourism promotion and business marketing expenditures and revenues by source.
-Requires performance metrics report on the Michigan Business Development Program, the Community Revitalization program, and film incentives.
+Additionally requires report to include the budget for the MSF and MEDC for the prior fiscal year including all corporate revenue by source, all expenditures by core focus, number of positions at the MEDC, the corporate fund balance remaining at the end of the fiscal year, the total amount of work project funding spent during the previous fiscal year, all work project funding that is being carried forward, and the difference between the enacted budget and final expenditures for the previous fiscal year.
+Requires performance metrics report on the Michigan Business Development Program and the Community Revitalization program.